Matzah and The Exodus

 - Exodus 12:39

 The Israelites were driven out of Egypt and they had no time to prepare.
-It's interesting, because in some regards that's a victory—that's something to celebrate.
+In some regards that's a victory—that's something to celebrate.
 God saved them.
 God rescued the Israelites from slavery.
-But they had no time to prepare for this, which speaks to how we cannot always prepare for when we will be saved from what enslaves us.
-Sometimes it just happens like this, and God says:
+But they had no time to prepare for this—they could not predict or anticipate its occurrence—which speaks to how we cannot always prepare for when we will be saved from what enslaves us.
+Sometimes it just happens, and God says:

 “Now's the time for you to enter through this door of freedom.
-And this door is not one that will remain open for you to walk through when you're ready.
+And this door is not one that will remain open to walk through when you're ready.
 It is a door that I'm asking for you to walk through now.
 Can you trust Me?
 That I'll lead you in safety through the desert to the Promised Land?
-Can you trust Me that I will give you what you need?
-That I will care for your needs?
+Can you trust that I will give you what you need?
 Can you trust leaving everything you have and taking only what will sustain you?
 Not what will give you pleasure—the leavened bread—but only what will sustain you?
 For I'm asking you to rely on Me for your nourishment now.
 Can you trust in the nourishment I'll give you?
 Come with Me into this desert.”

 Tanakh: A New Translation of The Holy Scriptures According to the Traditional Hebrew Text: Torah, Nevi’im, Kethuvim.
 Philadelphia: Jewish Publication Society, 1985.